 STUDENT COMPOSITION COMPETITION

-The Phoenix Student Composition Competition exists to support the next generation of choral composers, enriching their composition studies and premiering their works to audiences local and abroad.
+Phoenix’s Student Composition Competition exists to support the next generation of choral composers, enriching their composition studies and premiering their works to audiences local and abroad.
 With exceptional concert programs featuring these world premieres, we offer composers and audiences a commitment to new works that continue to explore and refine the edge of choral practice.

 Rules and Regulations

 1. Participation is open to any undergraduate or graduate students.
+Students are not required to be composition majors or music majors.

-2. For this choral competition we invite students to submit one SATB choral composition.
-The piece will be judged by a 5-member jury consisting of choral conductors, composers and performers.
+2. For this choral competition, we invite students to submit one SATB choral composition.
+The piece will be judged by a jury consisting of choral conductors, composers and performers.
 Special consideration will be given to those pieces that demonstrate excellence in compositional craft, imagination, idiomatic effectiveness, and a fresh approach to choral writing.

 3. All submissions must be electronic, in PDF format.

-6. Must be an original composition and not an arrangement.
+5. Must be an original composition and not an arrangement.
 It must not have been previously commissioned, performed or published.

-7. All works must be a cappella.
-If the text is not in English, a pronunciation guide (IPA) must be included.
+9. If the text is not in English, a pronunciation guide (IPA) must be included.
+Works without ‘language’ in text (ie – vocable) are also permissible.

 • A cappella for 4-part SATB chorus, with divisi if appropriate